Berenddeperend/blog/archive/tetris.md

 title: Tetris
 ---

-Tetris

-TL;DR: I wrote a Tetris clone in Typescript from scratch for fun.
+I wrote a Tetris clone in Typescript from scratch for fun.
 The code is messy because I never expected it to get as many features as it has.

 At around January 4th 2021 I was looking for a new programming project.
 I had never written a game before but I've always been interested in 8-bit style programs.
 Back in 2008 when I was studying Arts and Technology I had a teacher who was trying to build Tetris in ActionScript.
 While I had never seen his attempt, I do remember him saying the task was too difficult for him.
 As I was feeling more and more confident about my programming skills, I decided to give it a shot.